vavr-io/vavr/README.md

   Performs all operations in constant time.<br>
   Iterates in an unspecified sequence.<br>
 * **vavr.SequencedChampMap**<br>
-  Uses a CHAMP trie as its underlying data structure.<br>
+  Uses two CHAMP tries as its underlying data structure.<br>
   Performs all operations in constant time.<br>
   Iterates in the sequence in which the entries were inserted in the map.<br>
+  This class has the same design trade-offs like scala.TreeSeqMap.<br>
-  This is one of the slower implementations.
+  This is one of the slower implementations - it beats scala.TreeSeqMap except for head() and tail() operations.